-The APRE - Agency for the Promotion of European Research has included the project X-Probe, coordinated by Beatrice Vallone of the Department of Biomedical Sciences, among the best scientific ideas funded in the Horizon2020 programme.
+The APRE - Agency for the Promotion of European Research has included the project X-Probe, coordinated by Beatrice Vallone of the Department of Biochemical Sciences, among the best scientific ideas funded in the Horizon2020 programme.

 The project tackles the study of protein structure dynamics with a multidisciplinary approach, one of the most complex problems in the field of structural biology.
 In fact, knowing the dynamic properties of proteins is a fundamental challenge for biophysical research since they regulate cellular metabolism and therefore are the key to understanding the uncontrolled mechanisms and cellular transformations underlying the development of tumors.